Stacey King: Coaching (2001–2003)

-TV commentary (2006–present)
+Television commentary (2006–2026)

-King began his career with CSN Chicago (later named NBC Sports Chicago) as a studio analyst for pre- and post-game shows for the Chicago Bulls.
-He filled in as a third commentator during the 2006 playoffs joining Johnny "Red" Kerr and Tom Dore.
-He was permanently added during the 2007 season.
-In 2008, Tom Dore was replaced by Neil Funk and Kerr's duties were significantly reduced, leading King to become the lead color commentator for the Bulls alongside Neil Funk.
-King continued in that role when Adam Amin replaced Funk in 2020, until the channel's closure in 2024.
-King is expected to transition to Chicago Sports Network and retain his role as lead color commentator.
+After retiring from coaching to spend more time with his children, King began his commentary career in 2004 with Comcast SportsNet as a studio analyst for pre-game and post-game shows for the Chicago Bulls.
+He was a game analyst during the 2006 NBA playoffs.
+He became a game broadcaster for the Bulls in the 2006–07 season.
+In 2008, he became the lead color commentator along with Neil Funk.
+King continued in that role when Funk was succeeded by Adam Amin in 2020 until the channel's closure in 2024.
+King then transitioned to Chicago Sports Network and retained his role as lead color commentator along with Amin.